 Kevin Roche, (June 14, 1922 – March 1, 2019) was one of Ireland’s most acclaimed international architects.
 Born in Dublin, Kevin received a Bachelor of Architecture from the National University of Ireland in 1945.

 After professional experience in Dublin with Michael Scott and in London with Maxwell Fry, Kevin moved to the United States in 1948.
-Currently based in Connecticut, USA, Kevin won innumerable awards for his designs of over 300 major buildings around the world.
+Kevin won innumerable awards for his designs of over 300 major buildings around the world.
 In 1982, he was awarded the prestigious Pritzker Prize (the Nobel Prize equivalent for architecture).
 Kevin’s better known work includes the New York Metropolitan Museum of Art, the Oakland Museum, the UN Plaza and the Ford Foundation headquarters in New York.

 The CCD is the first Irish building Kevin designed.
 Over the past decade, Kevin, as master architect with his attention to detail, designed every facet of this building right down to the door handles!
 The CCD design has been end-user driven and has emerged as an iconic building on the banks of the Liffey.
 It has a wonderful 55-metre high glass atrium offering guests amazing views right across the Dublin skyline and over the Dublin and Wicklow mountains.